vishu8844/MyFisrtCloudAppProject/README.md

 ```

 > NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port
+> Copy the Public IP:Port Number into the browser and the Application will be launched!!!

 ### I deployed my first Project on AWS 🎉